 - One Vet Tech to actually draw the blood.

 - One person to do cheek swabs.

 - One person to label the blood vials and cheek swabs matching them to the submission forms (extremely important).

-Who do we contact if we want to host a DNA collection day?
+Who do we contact to host a collection?